Rhododendrons

 Rhododendron occidentale Western azalea

-This deciduous species grows in coastal ranges of western North America, from Oregon southwards to the Mexican border.
+This species is found in coastal ranges of western North America, from Oregon southwards to the Mexican border.
 It is not known to occur east of the Cascade and Sierra Nevada Mountains.
+It grows in forests and shrubberies, often along streams, from sea level to altitudes around 2,700 m.

 Western azalea, Cave Junction, Oregon.
 (Photo copyright © by Kaj Halberg)